.env file.

 .env

-ANTHROPIC_API_KEY= prevents Claude Code from authenticating directly
+Claude Code from authenticating directly with Anthropic.
+Only

-translation proxy.Self-hosted models
+a translation proxy.Self-hosted models

 Ollama